hillarymangena47/hello-world/README.md

 I'm particulary interested in emerging technologies, and this account is a collection my very small yet growing portfolio.

-HTML, CSS and JS
+HTML, CSS and JS:
-Angular
+Angular6

-Python
+Python:
 Jupyter Notebook